 There’s a slithering of a stream like a tongue that spills into a crystal-clear river accumulating with a small tumbling waterfall.
 The air is crisp and damp, but we don’t care.
 It leaves a dew on the blackened rocks, glistening under the sun.
-Wind whistles through the fine blades of grass that pepper the charcoaled landscape.
-No towering tree to shield its wafts of freedom, and I listen to the great harmony as the wind sings its wild song.
+Wind whistles through the delicate blades of grass that pepper the charcoaled landscape.
+There are no towering trees to shield its wafts of freedom, and I listen to the exceptional harmony as the wind sings its wild song.

 In the distance, mountains surround the dominating presence of a swollen stratovolcano that’s capped with a halo of clouds.
 It’s easy to be fooled by the stillness of the picture-perfect scene, and hikers often climb the volcano on a three- or four-hour pilgrimage to its wide caldera.
 But beneath sits a fiery maelstrom of magma and molten rock that churns and bubbles away.

 Believe what you will, Hekla’s overdue pregnancy is just waiting for the right moment to burst from its confines.
-Hell will soon come.
-The last time the volcano erupted was in February 2000, and before this date it put on a small show around every 10 years.
-Hekla is part of a volcanic ridge that spans 40 kilometres.
-Geologists keep a close watch on this volcano monitoring any changes.
-Some fear the longer Hekla remains dormant, the more violent the eruption will finally be.
+Hell may soon come.
+The last time the volcano erupted was in February 2000, and before this date, it put on a small show around every 10 years.
+Hekla is part of a volcanic ridge that spans 40 kilometers, and geologists keep a close watch, monitoring any changes.

 “The glow of the sun?”
 I ask Terry, “Or something more sinister?”